le1martin/Nexus-Mangement-Portal/README.md

 # Nexus: Co-op Management System
-A full-stack web application for managing students, applications, and placements in co-op programs.
+A full-stack web application for managing students and applications in co-op programs.

 Running the web app locally: